Growing up in South Florida, I saw very few hills.

 On one of my exploratory road trips through Florida, I was surprised to see some wonderful hills in the central-southern part of the state.
 I knew that most of highest Florida points were in the northern part of the state so this was a real surprise.

-Along this scenic road trip between Orlando and Ft.
+Along this scenic road trip from Orlando to Ft.
 Lauderdale I also saw red clay dirt roads, open citrus groves, roadside produce stands, nature preserves, and just a real sense of Old Florida.

 If hills in Florida, and the other quaintness, interest you, please read on.